Manatee Reports: 2017 – 2018

 March 10-11, 2018:

 It was adoptee city for the Save the Manatee Club adoptable manatees on Saturday.
 Aqua, Lucille, Nick, Howie, Philip, Doc, Annie, and Brutus were in.
 Gator even showed up in the afternoon.
 I counted 93 manatees for roll call and ID’d 82.
 The river temperature was 64° F (18° C).
 As I took roll, Melody Fischer of Sea to Shore Alliance retagged Buckeye with the tag Cora Berchem, our Multimedia Specialist, found in the river on an evening boat outing.
 The tags are designed to break off if caught on something, and Buckeye must have thought that just over 24 hours of being tagged was enough.
-The tags will be removed once the captive-raised orphans prove they can survive out in the world.
+The tags will be removed once the orphans, who were raised in rehabilitation centers, prove they can survive out in the world.
 Cora was also on hand to lend assistance with the retagging.
 On Sunday, Cora was assisting a retagging of Cassie, another just-released manatee at the park, and was able to do a roll call.
 Cora found 69 manatees and ID’d 41 of those.
 The Save the Manatee Club adoptees present were Brutus, Lucille, Philip, Gator, and Doc.

 March 9, 2018:

 The river temperature could not be taken from the bank today as the wind was pushing the spring water south where it interfered with the water thermometers.
 However, with the air temps in the mid-thirties, we had 70 manatees for the count!
 Of those, 64 manatees were identified.
 It was good to see Brutus again today, but I had hoped more than Floyd would have joined him from the Save the Manatee Club adoptees.
 Looking forward to tomorrow.

 March 8, 2018: